jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 The two datasets provide the foundation for further analysis.

 A lot of data is generated.
 For an order of magnitude, an average recording may contain around 800,000 spots, from which approximately 50,000 tracks are constructed.
 A 20x20 or 30x30 grid divides the image into 400 or 900 squares.
-One of demo experiments, with 14 recordings and a 20x20 grid, has an All Squares table containing 5600 rows (or 12,600 rows for a 30x30 grid) and the All Tracks table contains nearly 180,000 tracks.
+One of the demo experiments, with 14 recordings and a 20x20 grid, has an All Squares table containing 5600 rows (or 12,600 rows for a 30x30 grid) and the All Tracks table contains nearly 180,000 tracks.

 The scope of the GlycoPaint pipeline is to extract information from the Recordings and to extract the maximum amount of meaningful summary information from the images for subsequent processing.

 Important features of the pipeline are that the results are fully reproducible, require minimal user intervention and are efficient in terms of processing time and

 # Pipeline Concepts

 The Paint Pipeline was developed to analyse (bulk) data from Glyco-PAINT experiments.
 The interaction of weak-binding ligands to receptors on live cells is studied on varying cell types, ligands and adjuvants.
 Binding events show up as bright spots under a fluorescent microscope.
 Analysis of the location and duration of spots reveal information about single binding events.

 **Recording**

 The central concept in PAINT is the recording of binding events.
 A recording consists of a brightfield image to identify the position of cells and a multi-frame image in which the spots, indicative of binding events, are recorded.
-In our experiments, we observe cells for 100 seconds, with 2,000 frames at 50 milli-second intervals.
+In our experiments, we observe cells for 100 seconds, with 2,000 frames at 50 millisecond intervals.

 **Experiment**